clamytoe/animpy/README.md

 My kids are big movie and anime buffs and are constantly asking me to look up shows to see if they are allowed to watch them.
 This of course takes time, more so when they bring you a list of them!

-I initially wrote [Parental Guide (animpy)]() but IMDb isn't really the greatest place to find reviews for anime.
+I initially wrote [Parental Guide (pguide)](https://github.com/clamytoe/pguide.git) but IMDb isn't really the greatest place to find reviews for anime.
 That lead me to start from scratch, so I created this one that scrapes [MyAnimeList](https://myanimelist.net) instead.

 ## How to set it all up
 First of all, you should setup a virtual environment.
 I've included both a *requirements.txt* and an *environment.yml* file in order to make things easier.
 Perform the steps in the *Initial* and *Final* setups but do either the *Anaconda* or *Python* ones depending on which one you prefer to work with.